cisco/mindmeld/README.md

 For local development we recommend using Python 3.6 and above since one of our linters ([Black](https://black.readthedocs.io/en/stable/)) is available only for Python 3.6 and above.
 To install and manage different versions of Python, you can checkout [pyenv](https://github.com/pyenv/pyenv) which also works with ``virtualenv``.

-Now we can install `mindmeld` and its dependency:
+Now we can install `mindmeld` and its dependencies:

 ```
 pip install -e .